weavejester/codox/README.md

 lein codox
 ```

-This will generate API documentation in the "target/doc" subdirectory.
+This will generate API documentation in the "target/doc" subdirectory
+(or wherever your project `:target-path` is set to).

 ## AOT Compilation